MiaYun98/Game-Demo/Learning process.md

    - Working with personal project for the last part of the program
    - updated the resume
    - should work on portfolio as well after its done
    - DATA Analyst certificate received
+   - Studying SQL through HackerRank
+   -